Sun Valley High School (California): Film

 The award winning filmmaking program began in 2009 with the opening of Sun Valley High School.
-It is part of the California Career Technical Education (CCTE) Career Pathways.
-The Film Program heavily integrates media arts and core content standards into the curriculum.
-Film classes are open to every student.
-Students may take Filmmaking 1 and Filmmaking 2.
-Students in the program experience Voices from the Industry (VFI) where industry professionals mentor, encourage, coach, and share their industry experiences with students.
+It was part of the California Career Technical Education (CCTE) Career Pathways.
+The Film Program heavily integrated media arts and core content standards into the curriculum.
+Film classes were open to every student.
+Students could take Filmmaking 1 and Filmmaking 2.
+Students in the program experienced Voices from the Industry (VFI) where industry professionals mentored, encouraged, coached, and shared their industry experiences with students.
 Since 2011, students worked with David Bugliari, Sharif Atkins, William L. Johnson, Craig Ross Jr., and Syvel Sandford.
-Students also participate in the Writers Guild Foundation High School Workshops and have worked with professional writers, Kendell Shaffer, Fred Rappaport, Marie Weiss, and Sarah Fitzgerald.
+Students also participated in the Writers Guild Foundation High School Workshops and have worked with professional writers, Kendell Shaffer, Fred Rappaport, Marie Weiss, and Sarah Fitzgerald.

 The Sun Valley High School Film Program won two awards in the 47th Annual California Student Media Festival.
 High school seniors Frank Peralta, Jonathan Duran, Arturo Ruiz, and Cesar Verduzco produced the entry entitled "Grad Song".
 "Grad Song" won the Special Award Category for the theme for 2013 which was "American Graduate".
 "Grad Song" is an independent student music video focused on failing, trying again, and then succeeding with the help of the community and self-motivation.
 "Our Voices" is a short documentary produced by film teacher Mrs. Guest-Johnson celebrating the struggles, successes, and dreams of High School Seniors one week before graduation in an environment where only 30% of students were on track to graduation in their sophomore year.
 "Our Voices" was created to hear students and have them share their experiences with future students and staff.
 "Our Voices" won the Teacher-Created Award for secondary schools.
 "Our Voices" also won a VIC Award for KLCS LAUSD.